NoelSabia/Shortautomation/README.md

    ELEVEN_LABS_API_X=your_elevenlabs_key
    ```
 > [!TIP]
 > You can use a 10-min-mail to create endless free eleven labs api-keys.
+The more the better.

 ---